TugboatQA/docs/content/lighthouse/using-lighthouse.md

 For more on what Lighthouse SEO metrics mean, how they're scored, and how to address issues identified in the Lighthouse SEO report, see: [Lighthouse SEO audit documentation](https://web.dev/lighthouse-seo/).

-### Lighthouse Progressive Web App audits in Tugboat
+### Lighthouse Progressive Web App reports in Tugboat

 ![Screenshot of Lighthouse progressive web app report](/_images/lighthouse-progressive-web-app-report.png)